What’s the meaning of ragazzone in Italian?

 So how do you pronounce ragazzone in Italian?

 Its pronunciation is similar to rah-gahts-tsoh-neh.
-Make sure your ts has a longer sound (see how to pronounce all Italian consonant clusters here), and remember not to add an -y sound to the final -e.
-Italian vowel sounds are clean.
+Make sure your ts has a longer sound (see how to pronounce all Italian consonant clusters here), and remember not to add a -y sound to the final -e.
+Italian vowel sounds are pure (they don’t sound like diphthongs).

-Ragazzone, however, is used most commonly as an affectionate term to address boys with a strong constitution who almost look like men.
+Ragazzone, however, is most often used as an affectionate term to refer to boys with a strong constitution who almost look like men.
 For example, you could say…

 Non ti vedo da tantissimo, Mattia.
 Sei diventato un ragazzone!

-I haven’t seen you in a long time, Mattia.
+I haven’t seen you for a long time, Mattia.
 You have become a big boy!

 Paolo è un ragazzone. È forte come un toro.